 More on Rhinogradentia

-In the paper, I describe the publishing history of Steiner’s joke, including:
+In the paper, I describe the publishing history of Steiner’s joke, including the many editions of his book:

 - 1961.
 Bau und Leben der Rhinogradentia.
-German original
+This is the original edition, published in German

 - 1962.
 Anatomie et Biologie des Rhinogrades.
 Un Nouvel Ordre de Mammiferes.
 French translation

 - 1967.
 The Snouters.
 Form and Life of the Rhinogrades.
-English translation (another edition in 1981)
+American-English translation (another edition published in 1981).
+This is the source of “snouters” as a common name.

 - 1992.
 I Rinogradi e la zoologia fantastica.
 Italian translation